CitelisIT/CitelisIT/README.md

 ## Hi there 👋

-I'm a French engineering studient in computer science at 📍 Telecom Nancy
+I'm a French engineering studient in computer science at 📍 Telecom Nancy.
+Right now I'm doing a 6 months internship within a Forensics team.

 I'm mainly interested in compilers (and the language theory behind it), cryptography and networks.